Information on the Town Board & Proceedings

 TOWN OF FLORENCE

-At 6:00 PM Florence Community Center located at 749 Central Avenue, Florence
+Immediately Following the BOR Adjourn to Later Date at 6:00 p.m.at the Florence Community Center at 749 Central Avenue, Florence

 Note: If you have any special needs or require special accommodations in order to attend town board meetings, please call 715-528-3595 or write PO Box 247, Florence, WI 54121